FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning: Methodology

 \subsection{Label-Free Federated Post-Fairness Calibration based on Plug-In Approach}

 This section introduces a post-hoc fairness approach that calibrates the classification probabilities of a pre-trained federated model.
 We formulate an closed-form representation of the federated Bayes optimal fair classifier under standard assumptions, and then derive the primal problem into bi-level optimization through the plug-in approach.
 To begin, we introduce the following assumption. \begin{assumption} For each client $k$, denoting $\mathcal{P}^X_{a,k}:=\mathbb{P}(X\mid A=a,K=k)$, let the put forward distribution $\tau_{a,k}:= \eta_{\sharp} \mathcal{P}^X_{a,k}, \ a\in \mathcal{A}$ be absolutely continuous with respect to the Lebesgue measure restricted to $\Delta_m$. \end{assumption} Assumption~\ref{postprocessing-assumpt-1}, which can be met by adding minor random noises to $\tau_{a,k}$, is commonly used in the literature on post-processing fairness~\cite{posthoc,overlap,fair-guarantees-demographic-denis2024fairness,leveraging-chzhen2019leveraging}.
-Next, we derive a more explicit characterization of federated Bayes-optimal fair classifier. \begin{theorem} Under Assumption~\ref{postprocessing-assumpt-1}, suppose that the primal problem~\eqref{fed-fair-problem} is feasible for any $\xi^g, \xi^{l,k} >0$ and all non-zero columns of each $\mathbf{D}^{a,k}_u$ are distinct, the attribute-aware personalized classifier $\{h^*_k\}_{k\in [N]}$ is Bayes-optimal under local and global fairness constraints, if $h^*_k(x,a) =e_y, y \in \arg\max_{j \in [m]} \Big(\big[\mathbf{M}^{\lambda^*,\mu^*}(a,k)\big]^\top \eta(x,a,k)\Big)_j$, where the dual parameters are determined from $(\lambda^*,\mu^*)\in \arg\min_{\lambda, \mu \geq 0} {H(\lambda, \mu)}$,
+Next, we derive a more explicit characterization of federated Bayes-optimal fair classifier. \begin{theorem} Under Assumption~\ref{postprocessing-assumpt-1}, suppose that the primal problem~\eqref{fed-fair-problem} is feasible for any $\xi^g, \xi^{k} >0$ and all non-zero columns of each $\mathbf{D}^{a,k}_u$ are distinct, the attribute-aware personalized classifier $\{h^*_k\}_{k\in [N]}$ is Bayes-optimal under local and global fairness constraints, if $h^*_k(x,a) =e_y, y \in \arg\max_{j \in [m]} \Big(\big[\mathbf{M}^{\lambda^*,\mu^*}(a,k)\big]^\top \eta(x,a,k)\Big)_j$, where the dual parameters are determined from $(\lambda^*,\mu^*)\in \arg\min_{\lambda, \mu \geq 0} {H(\lambda, \mu)}$,

-The optimal dual parameters $(\lambda^*,\mu^*)$ are bounded, and the optimality of $\lambda$ and $\mu$ respectively guarantee global fairness and local fairness. \end{theorem}

-Proof of Theorem~\ref{post-processing-optimal-theorem} is given in Appendix~\ref{proof-of-post-processing-optimal-theorem}.
+The optimal dual parameters $(\lambda^*,\mu^*)$ are bounded, and the optimality of $\lambda$ and $\mu$ respectively guarantee global fairness and local fairness. \end{theorem} Proof of Theorem~\ref{post-processing-optimal-theorem} is given in Appendix~\ref{proof-of-post-processing-optimal-theorem}.
 Since the dual parameter $\mu$ only related to local fairness constraints, each clients can finish update of this parameter without global aggregation.
 Therefore, the federated Bayes-optimal classification problem can be reformulated into a bi-level optimization: